lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 Upload your .csv files to AWS-S3 (AWS file storage).
 Point the tool to the file folder in S3.
 Hit 'Go' (activate the lambda function).
 That's all.

 ## Overview and Introduction
-#### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) (without tools such as this project aims to provide) is not simple.
-Yet going the other direction, making a .csv from a data table is very simple: just one "make a .csv" button to push.
-Both should be easy.
+#### Making a .csv from a data-table in AWS-DynamoDB is very simple: there is just one "make a .csv" button to push.
+Going in the other direction, putting .csv file data into a dynamoDB data-table, should ideally be just as easy...but it is not.
+This tool was created to make the processing of entering .csv file data just as easy as pushing a button.

 ## List of properties a .csv file needs to have for it to be ready to be entered into a database table (using this automated system):
 1. the name of the .csv file must be formatted to be also the name of the table